Ana-Anchy/Ana-Anchy/README.md

 - **Advanced Analytics:** Machine Learning (ML) and Deep Learning (DL)
 - **Methodologies:** Agile project work and collaboration

----

-## Pinned Repositories
-- **Python-Kunskapskontroll:** Knowledge checks and practice notebooks for Python
-- **SQL-Kunskapskontroll:** Exercises and examples focusing on SQL queries and database management
-- **PowerBI:** Projects and reports demonstrating data visualization and storytelling
-- **Machine-Learning:** Notebooks and resources exploring ML algorithms and techniques

----

 ## What I’m Working On
 - Deepening my knowledge of data science methodologies and best practices